Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ENABLED="true"
 ```

-You can run the command `sar -r 1 5`, the **-r** option stand for Report memory utilization statistics, on the output you can find the KBCOMMIT and %COMMIT which are the overall memory used including RAM and Swap.
+You can run the command `sar -r 1 5`, the **-r** option stand for report memory utilization statistics, on the output you can find the KBCOMMIT and %COMMIT which are the overall memory used including RAM.

 ![OSCP Post](/assets/images/lpic2/sar.png)
 **Figure 24** sar memory used.

+You can also run `sar -S` which will give us information about the SWAP free and used memory.

 ### iotop